sgtlighttree/mywebsite/docs.md

 **SEO Integration**: This layout now passes `frontmatter.title` to `metaTitle` and `frontmatter.description` to `pageDescription` in `BaseLayout.astro` for improved SEO.

-**Note:** This layout is currently identical to `BlogPostLayout.astro`.
+**Note:** This layout is almost identical to `BlogPostLayout.astro`, but it defaults to showing the footer call-to-action.
 The conditional logic to hide tags on portfolio pages is present in both files, making it redundant here.
 For better maintainability, consider creating a single, more generic `PostLayout.astro` and passing a prop to control the visibility of tags.

 ## 4. Components